relevantGRC/grc-suite/Microsoft/lab-001-windows11-local-user-admin-security-baseline/Lab-Objective.md

-## Lab Objective
+# Lab Objective: Local Identity & Access Management

-Purpose of the Lab
+## 1. Purpose of the Lab

-The purpose of this lab is to practice real-world Windows 11 user account management by configuring and validating administrator, standard user, and child accounts on a shared system.
-The focus is on applying least privilege, enforcing basic security controls, and confirming that access levels behave as expected.
+The primary objective of this lab is to operationalize real-world **Identity and Access Management (IAM)** on a standalone Windows 11 endpoint.
+By configuring and validating Administrator, Standard User, and Restricted (Child) accounts on a shared system, this lab demonstrates the practical application of the **Principle of Least Privilege (PoLP)**, the enforcement of baseline security controls, and the empirical validation of role-based access boundaries.

-Why Role-Based Accounts Matter
+## 2. The Security Context: Why Role-Based Access Matters

-Role-based accounts reduce risk by ensuring users only have the permissions required to perform their tasks.
-Separating administrator and standard user access helps prevent accidental system changes, limits malware impact, and supports accountability when troubleshooting or auditing user activity.

-How This Mirrors Tier 1 Help Desk Work

-This lab reflects common Tier 1 responsibilities such as creating and managing user accounts, assigning appropriate permissions, troubleshooting access issues, and validating security settings.
-These tasks are routinely performed in managed environments where protecting systems and users is a core expectation.
+Implementing strict access controls at the local endpoint level significantly reduces the system's attack surface.
+The deliberate separation between administrative and standard user contexts achieves the following critical governance objectives:
+* **Malware Containment:** Limits the potential "blast radius" of malicious code by preventing execution with system-level privileges.
+* **Configuration Integrity:** Prevents unauthorized or accidental modifications to core operating system settings, network configurations, and security policies.
+* **Auditability & Accountability:** Ensures that all elevated system changes require explicit authentication via User Account Control (UAC), providing a clear and traceable audit log for compliance verification (aligning with frameworks like NIST 800-53 AC-2).

+## 3. Emulating Enterprise Tier 1 Operations
+This lab environment simulates core Tier 1 IT Support and Security Operations Center (SOC) responsibilities.
+The tasks executed herein mirror the standard operating procedures required to protect systems and users in managed enterprise environments, specifically:
+* Provisioning and managing user identities across varying organizational trust levels.
+* Assigning and enforcing appropriate execution permissions.
+* Validating local security policy configurations (`secpol.msc`).
+* Troubleshooting access failures and ensuring that applied security controls successfully block unauthorized actions without impeding legitimate user functions.